mjschultz/django-tastefulpy/docs/throttling.rst

 you have a business use case that dictates that the client should be limited to a certain number of requests per hour.

-For this, Tastypie includes throttling as a way to limit the number of requests in a timeframe.
+For this, Tastefulpy includes throttling as a way to limit the number of requests in a timeframe.

 Usage